karan-nanda/Disease-Indicator-with-Drug-recommendations/README.md

 # Disease-Indicator and Drug recommendations

 ## Medical Condition Prediction with NLP
 This repository contains code for a natural language processing (NLP) trained model that detects key words and predicts medical conditions.
-The model is designed to predict one out of four trained conditions: Depression, High Blood Pressure, Diabetes (Type 2), and Birth Control.
+The model is designed to predict one out of four trained conditions: Depression, High Blood Pressure, Diabetes (Type 2), and Birth Control whilst giving three drug recommendations

 ## Dataset
 The dataset used for training the model consists of text data related to the four medical conditions: Depression, High Blood Pressure, Diabetes (Type 2), and Birth Control.
 The dataset has been preprocessed and labeled to facilitate the training process.
 Dataset for training is found [here](https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29)